elastic/kibana/x-pack/build_chromium/README.md

 The zip files need to be deployed to s3.
 For testing, I drop them into `headless-shell-dev`, but for production, they need to be in `headless-shell`.
 And the `x-pack/plugins/reporting/server/browsers/chromium/paths.js` file needs to be upated to have the correct `archiveChecksum`, `archiveFilename` and `baseUrl`.

+*If you're building in the cloud, don't forget to turn off your VM after retrieving the build artifacts!*

 ## Diagnosing runtime failures

 After getting the build to pass, the resulting binaries often failed to run or would hang.